-language media reports, repetitions, sitings, and elaborations—all despite no reported assessment of the likelihood of actual construction to follow.

-[INSERT TABLE 1 NEAR HERE.]
+Abbreviations

+FNPP: Floating Nuclear Power Plant

+HTGR: High Temperature Gas Reactor

+LWR: Light Water Reactor

+NCPR: non-commercial power reactor

+NPP: nuclear power plant

+SMR: Small Modular Reactor

+TWR: Travelling Wave Reactor

-Some of these announcements were occasioned by the signing of a nuclear cooperation agreement with another country, said to be leading to construction of a NPP.
+Some of these announcements were occasioned by the signing of a nuclear cooperation agreement with another country, said to be leading to construction of an NPP.
 Between 2010 and mid-2015 BATAN or its partner organizations announced a number of such agreements with Russia and Japan.
 In the Russian case, these included claimed planned construction of a 600 MW NPP by Rosatom in Subang in West Java; two 1.2 GW NPPs on the island of Batam near Singapore; a high-temperature gas reactor at an unspecified location; and a floating nuclear power plant in Gorontalo.
-The long history of Japanese interest in the Muria NPP project was followed by BATAN’s announcement that it was cooperating with the Japan Atomic Energy Agency to build a high temperature gas reactor, again at an unspecified location, to begin operation by 2031.
+The long history of Japanese interest in the Muria NPP project was followed by BATAN’s announcement that it was cooperating with the Japan Atomic Energy Agency to build a high-temperature gas reactor, again at an unspecified location, to begin operation by 2031.

-Another common practice in recent years has been an announcement of collaboration between BATAN and one of Indonesia’s provincial governments, newly empowered in the era of post-Suharto decentralisation of authority, such as the Bangka NPP proposal (Hadiz 2010).
+Another common practice in recent years has been an announcement of collaboration between BATAN and one of Indonesia’s provincial governments, newly empowered in the era of post-Suharto decentralization of authority, such as the Bangka NPP proposal (Hadiz 2010).
 The plan for Batam involves collaboration with the Riau provincial government.
-Other announcements of cooperation between BATAN and provincial governments and other partners include a 1,000 MW reactor in East Kalimantan, a 30 MW reactor in West Kalimantan, and a NPP of unspecified size in Central Kalimantan.
+Other announcements of cooperation between BATAN and provincial governments and other partners include a 1,000 MW reactor in East Kalimantan, a 30 MW reactor in West Kalimantan, and an NPP of unspecified size in Central Kalimantan.

-Not one of these sixteen NPP proposals or plans has come to fruition on the time scales announced, and, with the possible exception of the BATAN Serpong non-commercial power reactor (NCPR), none have a realistic prospect of being undertaken in the near future.
-The global nuclear industry itself, including its industry media outlets, is used to this situation worldwide, and long-time industry observers have come to be profoundly skeptical of such announcements, knowing full well how long and crooked the path to completion of construction actually is.
+Not one of these sixteen NPP proposals or plans has come to fruition on the time scales announced, and, with the possible exception of the BATAN Serpong noncommercial power reactor (NCPR), none have a realistic prospect of being undertaken in the near future.
+The global nuclear industry itself, including its industry media outlets, is used to this situation worldwide, and longtime industry observers have come to be profoundly skeptical of such announcements, knowing full well how long and crooked the path to completion of construction actually is.

 Yet for the Indonesian public and even other parts of the Indonesian state, these repeated unsubstantiated but also unquestioned media announcements may act as a kind of ideological conditioning, generating a sense of quasi-inevitability that one day, one of these announcements will surely be true.
-In the event that these reports are not actively and authoritatively contradicted in the same media outlets, these repeated governmental claims of ever-imminent but never actualized NPP construction may function as a kind of ideological fog, acquiring a level of political currency among the Indonesian public and parts of government that are either less attentive or have their own interest in not gainsaying these claims.
+In the event that these reports are not actively and authoritatively contradicted in the same media outlets, these repeated governmental claims of ever imminent but never actualized NPP construction may function as a kind of ideological fog, acquiring a level of political currency among the Indonesian public and parts of government that are either less attentive or have their own interest in not gainsaying these claims.

 The Bangka NPP Proposal

-In June 2009 BATAN signed a Memorandum of Understanding with the Bangka-Belitung government for the “Utilization of Nuclear Science and Technology for the Welfare of the Community of Bangka-Belitung” (BATAN 2009).
+In June 2009 BATAN signed a memorandum of understanding with the Bangka-Belitung government for the “Utilization of Nuclear Science and Technology for the Welfare of the Community of Bangka-Belitung” (BATAN 2009).
 Two sites were identified: in West Bangka at Teluk Inggris, and another in South Bangka at Tanjung Berani/Tanjung Krasak.
-By 2014 a feasibility study had confirmed their suitability, recommending construction of up to ten large reactors, six on the Teluk Inggris site and four on the South Bangka site (PPEN-BATAN 2011; Susilo and Anzhar 2013).
+By 2014 a feasibility study had confirmed their suitability, recommending construction of up to ten large reactors, six on the Teluk Inggris site and four on the South Bangka site (PPEN-BATAN 2011; Susilo, Budi, and Anzhar 2013).